ZiggiZagga/Graphite-Forge/ui/README.md

 - The scaffold uses the Next App Router (`app/`) and TailwindCSS configuration.
 There are placeholder locations for `components/` and `shadcn/ui` integration.
 - To integrate `shadcn/ui` components, run their CLI and follow the published install steps after installing dependencies.

-Suggested next steps I can do for you:
-- Run `npm install` inside `/ui` and start the dev server here (requires your consent to run `npm install` in this workspace).
-- Integrate `shadcn/ui` and Radix UI components and add a component library and example pages.
-- Add a GitHub Actions job to build and test the Next app during CI.

 Environment examples (Linux/macOS):